yibowang622/yibowang622.github.io/_posts/2025-08-06-High-Frequency-Trading-:-Predictive-Feature-Analysis-&-Modeling.md

 ### Visualization Insights
 * **Mean correlation** decreases monotonically with horizon length
-* **Number of significant features** remains at 50 for horizons up to 30 seconds, then drops to 36 at 60 seconds
+* **Number of significant features** remains at 50 through 10 seconds, drops to 42 at 30 seconds, then 36 at 60 seconds
 * **Signal stability** shows consistent decay pattern